By changing passwords and altering some settings on our wireless router, we can immediately improve our router's security.

 2. Password protect the network

 There should be a "security" tab or menu, showing the various options for encryption - do not choose "none".
-If there's a choice between WEP or WPA, go for WPA, and ideally WPA2.
+At minimum, we're looking for WPA2.

-One of the strengths of WPA2 encryption is that it gets us to set our own password - which we should make as difficult as we can, thus helping to ensure that only the people we tell the password can log on.
+One of the strengths of WPA2 encryption is that it gets us to set our own password - which we should make as difficult as we can, thus helping to ensure that only the people we tell the password can log on to our home network.

 3. Change the SSID

-That gives hackers and other unwanted guests a place to start when checking if we're using default passwords (see step 1).
+That gives hackers and other unwanted guests a place to start when checking if we're using default passwords as we cautioned against in Step 1.

-To change this, go to your "router setup" page and look for the "wireless settings" option.
+To change the SSID, go to your "router setup" page and look for the "wireless settings" option.
 Here you should be able to enter a new SSID.
 Be sure to use something less revealing and steer away from including any personal information.